AmeliaBeep/FoodFeed/README.md

 As the diagram indicates, the approach used was to define an additional User Profile model with these additional fields.
 The User Profile can be considered the true representation of users, with User only being used to handle access control.

-Currently whichever model is considered the author by posts and comments makes little difference, however I felt the User Profile would be more maintainable and scaleable when considering future features.
+Currently whichever model is considered the author by posts and comments makes little difference, however I felt the User Profile would be more maintainable and scalable when considering future features.
 Features like display names, or profile pictures rendering in posts, all seemed to build on the User Profile model, so it made sense to choose that one in anticipation of future changes.

 When users register to the website, the Django project uses the original User model to create a new user.
-This action (by default) sends a signal that the `create_user_profile` view function recieves and responds to by creating a corresponding User Profile.
+This action (by default) sends a signal that the `create_user_profile` view function receives and responds to by creating a corresponding User Profile.

 ### Deployment Procedure

-The site is hosted on Heroku which required some configuration to enable it to work.
-The GitHub respository needed connecting to the Heroku application so that its content could be deployed.
-Automatic deployment is not configured so manual deployments must be made to keep the site up to date.
+The site is hosted on Heroku, which required some configuration to enable it to work.
+The GitHub repository needed connecting to the Heroku application so that its content could be deployed.
+Automatic deployment is not configured, so manual deployments must be made to keep the site up to date.

 Application configuration required:
-* Heroku to be set as an allowed host in the project settings.
+* Set Heroku as an allowed host in the project settings.
 * Create a Procfile supported by the gunicorn library.
-* Static files handled by the whitenoise library.
+* Handle static files with the WhiteNoise library.

 Heroku configuration required:
-* Adding the `SECRET_KEY` used to authorise its access to the.
+* Add the `SECRET_KEY` environment variable to provide authorisation to the Django application.
-* Adding the `DATABASE_URL` to access the database.
+* Add the `DATABASE_URL` to access the database.
-* Adding the `CLOUDINARY_URL` to access the Cloudinary features.
+* Add the `CLOUDINARY_URL` to access Cloudinary services.

 ## Website Features